pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

   Flesh this out.
-Either handed a metadata restriction (or set of 'em), or handed dict with equiv info (like the former). ebuild caches most likely *should* return mtime information alongside, although maybe dependant on readonly. purpose of this?
+Either handed a metadata restriction (or set of 'em), or handed dict with equiv info (like the former). ebuild caches most likely *should* return mtime information alongside, although maybe dependent on readonly. purpose of this?
 Gives you a way to hand off metadata searching to the cache db, rather then the repo having to resort to pulling each cpv from the cache and doing the check itself.
 This is what will make rdbms cache backends